cerlymarco/tsmoothie/README.md

 tsmoothie provides the calculation of intervals as result of the smoothing process.
 This can be useful to identify outliers and anomalies in time-series.

-The interval types available are:
+In relation to the smoothing method used, the interval types available are:

 - sigma intervals
 - confidence intervals
 - predictions intervals
 - kalman intervals

-The adoption of this type of intervals depends on the smoothing method used.

-tsmoothie can also carry out a sliding smoothing approach.
+tsmoothie can carry out a sliding smoothing approach to simulate an online usage.
 This is possible splitting the time-series into equal sized pieces and smoothing them independently.
-As always, this functionality is implemented in a vectorized way through the WindowWrapper class.
+As always, this functionality is implemented in a vectorized way through the **WindowWrapper** class.

+tsmoothie can operate time-series bootstrap through the **BootstrappingWrapper** class.

+The supported bootstrap algorithms are:

+- none overlapping block bootstrap
+- moving block bootstrap
+- circular block bootstrap
+- stationary bootstrap

 ## Media